ocadotechnology/cmq/docs/contribute.md

 ...
 ```

-All the filters functions are also applicable to the new resource.
-For example, we can filter the attributes only to `UserName` and values that contains `test`.
+All the filters are also compatible with the new resource.
+For example, we can retrieve only the attributes `UserName` and values that contains `test`.

 ```bash
 cmq 'profile(name="account-a").user().attr("UserName").contains("UserName", "test").list()'